top of page

 Erythema Induratum of Bazin

-Appearance: tender, erythematous to violaceous nodules
+Appearance: erythematous to violaceous nodules or plaques that can ulcerate and scar

 Location: posterior lower leg